finos/OSLC-handbook/README.md

 This work is licensed under [CC-BY-SA-4.0](https://github.com/jlovejoy/OSLC-handbook/blob/master/LICENSE)

+Source files are licensed under [Apache-2.0](LICENSE-Apache-2.0)

-Contributions are accepted under the same license.
+Contributions are accepted under the same license for the relevant file.
+See [CONTRIBUTING](CONTRIBUTING) for more information.

 # Acknowledgements
 Huge thanks to Jilayne Lovejoy and Aaron Williamson for the initial work on getting this project going and drafting this handbook.